smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Extension of SDL Protocol

-New Control Frames `Register Secondary Transport`, `Register Secondary Transport ACK` and `Transport Config Update` are added:
+New Control Frames `Register Secondary Transport`, `Register Secondary Transport ACK` and `Transport Event Update` are added:

 Frame Info Value | Name                             | Description
 -----------------|----------------------------------|------------
 0x07             | Register Secondary Transport     | This frame is sent from Proxy to Core to notify that Secondary Transport has been established.<br>This frame should be only sent on Secondary Transport.
 0x08             | Register Secondary Transport ACK | This frame is sent from Core to Proxy to notify that Core has recognized Secondary Transport for the app.<br>This frame should be sent only on Secondary Transport.
 Proxy is allowed to send any frames on Secondary Transport only after receiving this frame.
 0x09             | Register Secondary Transport NAK | This frame is sent from Core to Proxy to notify that Core could not recognize Secondary Transport for the app.<br>This frame should be sent only on Secondary Transport.
-0xFD             | Transport Config Update          | This frame is sent from Core to Proxy to indicate that configuration(s) of transport(s) is/are updated.<br>This frame should not be sent prior to Version Negotiation.
+0xFD             | Transport Event Update           | This frame is sent from Core to Proxy to indicate that status or configuration of transport(s) is/are updated.<br>This frame should not be sent prior to Version Negotiation.

 The header field of `Register Secondary Transport` frame is shown below.
 The frame has no parameter.